Afukaiduko/bridgeapp/GETTING_STARTED.md

   [IOManager](#iomanager) and loaded in [Start](#start)
 * The views have any models that they need in order to display their data.
     * They extend `BaseView`, which has two core functions:
-        * onLoad - this function is called by [MainWindow](#mainwindow) whenever the view is loaded.
+        * refresh - this function is called by [MainWindow](#mainwindow) whenever the view is loaded.
 It is a good idea to refresh the model if anything has changed
         * initializeView - This should be run manually to create the view for the first time.
             * Honestly this doesn't really belong in the abstract class, but I put this here as a reminder to have a function to setup the view initially
+        * registerSubView - Used to add subviews which are refreshed when their parent is refreshed.
 * The controllers handle any actions done on the view.
 They register listeners to various events that might happen and do the appropriate actions.
     * These actions can include: editing the model, modifying the view directly (ex making various elements show up or